 More about precollegiate science and engineering research

 As you heard on A Piece of the Puzzle, musicians know that musical talent is discovered and fostered best in elementary school, so that by high school youngsters already see themselves as musicians.
 How then can we expect the gifted scientists and engineers of the next generation to discover their talents and the joy of finding their calling if their minds and passions are denied research experience until college?

 Want to know more about precollegiate science research?

 - Review these resources and the many others on the web.

 - Contact your regional science fair director about connecting with them.

 - Explore competitions through the ISEF affiliates and through options such as Christopher Columbus Awards, eCyberMission, FIRST Legos and Robotics competitions, Internet Science and Technology Fair, Junior Science and Humanities Symposia, Math Counts, NAQT Quiz Bowl, National STEM Video Game Challenge, Rube Goldberg Contest, Science Olympiad, Toshiba/NSTA Exploravision, and the USA Science and Engineering Festival.

 - For academic options, check out ESF in the High School, National Engineers Week Future City, Project Lead the Way, SAE’s A World in Motion program, and Science Research in the High School.

-- Depending upon the county and the topic, high school students can actually undertake one committed research experience and earn academic credits through their Science Research in the High School course, defend their work at the regional JSHS symposium, compete at their local and county science fairs plus an Intel ISEF-affiliated Science and Engineering Fair, the GENIUS Olympiad, the International BioGENEius Challenge, the Google Science Fair and the STANYS Science Congress, and submit their work to the Regeneron Science Talent Search!
+- Depending upon the county and the topic, high school students can actually undertake one committed research experience and earn academic credits through their Science Research in the High School course, defend their work at the regional Junior Science and Humanities Symposium, compete at their local and county science fairs plus an affiliate of the Intel International Science and Engineering Fair, the GENIUS Olympiad, the International BioGENEius Challenge, the Google Science Fair and the STANYS Science Congress, and in their senior year submit their work to the Regeneron Science Talent Search!
 How’s that for synergy?